CSU-KangHu/HiTE/README.md

 The **HiTE.out** and **HiTE.gff**, are genome annotation files, with **HiTE.gff** being visualizable in the IGV (Integrative Genomics Viewer).
 Additionally, **HiTE.tbl** offers statistical information on the proportion of each transposon type within the genome.
 6. **low_confident_TE.cons.fa** contains unclassified TE candidates with low full-length copy numbers, making it difficult to determine their precise boundaries.
-Researchers can use these candidates as a starting point to recover many real but low-copy TEs.
+Researchers can use these candidates as a starting point to recover some real but low-copy TEs.
 7. **all_TE.fa** combines **confident_TE.cons.fa** and **low_confident_TE.cons.fa**.

 In general, we recommend using the more reliable **confident_TE.cons.fa**.
 However, if sensitivity is a higher priority than precision, **all_TE.fa** can be used instead.